 Twenty-four hours after the anniversary of Roe v.
 Wade, the Supreme Court decision that made abortion legal, Trump took matters of women’s health into his own hands.
 He reinstated the Global Gag Rule.
-It’s important to understand that while day to day politics, especially now, may be confusing, infuriating and often more than we can process, we have to take the time to understand what is happening and how it affects us.
-This is our future Metiza girls.
-We need to be active participants in our own education and empowerment.
+It’s important to understand that while day to day politics, especially now, may be confusing, infuriating and often more than we can process, we must take the time to understand what is happening and how it affects us.
+This is our future, Metiza girls.
+We must be active participants in our own education and empowerment.

 So, Trump’s Global Gag Rule.
 Let’s break this down:

 In 1984, Ronald Reagan created the Global Gag Rule.
 It forbid any family planning organization from receiving US aid if they performed abortion, supported abortion, or even mentioned abortion.
 Clinton repealed the rule, Bush reinstated it, Obama repealed it again, and now Trump is bringing it back.
 Not good.
 It gets worse.